 - Austin represented a Polk County resident who allegedly tore off another woman’s wig and struck her in the face.
 The charge was dismissed prior to trial.
 State v.
 Onaimoni, SMAC396754.

-- Austin represented a Polk County resident who’s previous attorney’s entered into a plea agreement with the State.
-The previous attorneys ultimately withdrew before finishing the case.
+- Austin represented a Polk County resident who’s previous attorney entered into a plea agreement with the State.
+The previous attorney ultimately withdrew before finishing the case.
 Austin stepped in, and the State attempted to violate the original plea agreement by requesting his client be sent to prison.
 Austin filed a motion to enforce the plea agreement, arguing the State cannot back out of a plea agreement simply because it made a bad deal.
 The Court agreed and ordered the State to abide by the plea agreement.
 Due to this, Austin’s client received probation, avoiding a potentially lengthy prison sentence.
 State v.
 Pacheco Belen, FECR358144; AGCR358038.

 - Austin represented a Polk County resident charged with possession of a controlled substance, second offense.
 The Des Moines Police Department entered the client’s home without a search warrant to find the controlled substance.
 Austin filed a motion to suppress, arguing the entrance into his client’s home was illegal, and all evidence must be suppressed.
 Before the hearing, the State attempted to persuade Austin and his client into entering a generous plea offer.
 Austin rejected, proceeding to the hearing on the illegal entry into his client’s home.
-The Court agreed with Austin, finding the Des Moines Police Department committed an egregious violations of Austin’s client’s rights, and the case was dismissed.
+The Court agreed with Austin, finding the Des Moines Police Department committed an egregious violation of Austin’s client’s rights, and the case was dismissed.
 State v.
 Romero Espinoza, SRCR360905.

 - Austin represented a Polk County resident charged with assault causing injury, assault with a dangerous weapon, and harassment in the first degree.
 The State alleged his client struck an individual in the face, ran after the individual with an axe, and told them he would kill them.
-Several plea offers were made, and Austin rejected every one of them.
+Several offers were made, and Austin rejected every one of them.
 The State dismissed the charge prior to trial.
 State v.
 Rowley, SRCR349251.

 - Austin represented a Polk County resident who did not appear for a status conference.
 The State filed a failure to appear charge against him.
-Due to this, the client was facing a Class D felony, punishable up to five years in prison.
-Austin responded by filing a motion to dismiss based on the state not being able to prove both the mens rea and actus reus of the alleged crime.
+Due to this, the client was facing a Class D felony, punishable by up to five years in prison.
+Austin responded by filing a motion to dismiss based on the state not being able to prove both the mens rea and actus reusof the alleged crime.
 The prosecutor elected to dismiss the charge just days after Austin filed his motion to dismiss.
 State v.
 Shaw, FECR362156.

 - Austin represented a Polk County resident who allegedly went into another individual’s home and struck them with a chair.
 The charge was dismissed prior to trial.
 State v.
 Thomas, SMAC394760.

 - Austin represented a Polk County resident charged with assault causing bodily injury after striking an individual.
-Austin explained to the county attorney the other individual was shouting racial slurs at his client and told to stop several times.
+Austin explained to the county attorney the other individual was shouting racial slurs at his client and told him to stop several times.
 The State elected to dismiss the charge.
 State v.
 Treadwell, SRCR346329